 “And the fights.
 The police are there every Friday”

 “No Christian would be caught dead in that place.”
-The women had reached the front pews by this point and John slipped out the door behind the alter to avoid detection.
+The women had reached the front pews by this point and John slipped out the door behind the altar to avoid detection.
 He knew he'd have to act fast.
-He would confront Reverend Cairn that afternoon and, with a little luck, by the weekend he’d have everything arranged.
-Or rather everything minus one thing and, if the old ladies could be trusted, he doubted very much that would be a problem either.
+He would confront Reverend Cairn that afternoon and, with a little luck, he’d have everything arranged by the weekend.
+Or rather, everything minus one thing and, if the old ladies could be trusted, he doubted very much that would be a problem either.

-“And now I’d like to welcome a special guest who has an announcement to make.”
+“And now I’d like you to welcome a special guest who has an announcement to make.”

-Mike, a short and skinny man of forty, stood at the microphone and motioned for John to come up.
+Mike, a short, wiry man in his forties, stood at the microphone and motioned for John to come up.
 John set his drink aside - he’d only had a couple of sips - and threaded his way to the stage.
 Nobody paid him much attention and he was thankful that, at the last minute, he’d decided to wear a light grey sweater in place of his dress shirt and collar.

-The wooden platform creaked under his feet as he stepped onto it and his arm bumped the microphone producing a high-pitched, whining sound.
-He set the mic stand aside and turned to face the crowd of forty or so patrons.
-“Can everybody hear me?” he asked tentatively.
+The wooden platform creaked under his feet as he stepped onto it and his arm bumped the mic, producing a high-pitched, whining sound.
+He set its stand aside and turned to face the crowd of forty or so patrons.
+“Can everybody hear me?” he asked, tentatively.